[ Lymph Notes home ] [ Click to read 'How L.S.A.P Changed My Life' ]

 • These products may damage the eyes.

 • This is not a self-management tool.
-The FDA clearance is only for use by a qualified therapist who had been trained in the use of this therapeutic technique.
+The FDA approval is for use by a qualified therapist who had been trained in the use of this therapeutic device.

-LASER therapy is approved for use by a professional lymphedema therapist.
-Laser therapy is not considered to be a “do-it-yourself” project.
-It is not recommended that the patient invest in purchasing the device and using it on their own.
+LASER therapy is approved only for use by a professional lymphedema therapist.
+Laser therapy is not a “do-it-yourself” project and it is not recommended that a patient purchase the device and try it on their own.
 If you would like to see a video demonstration as to how the device can be used to treat fibrosis of the ankle, go to the Northwest Lymphedema Center website http://www.nwlymphedemacenter.org/vid_mngmntF.php

 HONcode: